A Network Coding Approach to Loss Tomography

-In Fig.~\ref{fig:coeffs-identifiability}, we show the probability of success with regards to path identifiability for five such triplets $(e_R, S,R)$, with 7, 9, 13, 20 and 25 number of paths respectively.
+In Fig.~\ref{fig:coeffs-identifiability}, we show the probability of success in terms of path identifiability for five such triplets $(S_i,R_j,e_{R_j})$, with 7, 9, 13, 20 and 25 number of paths, respectively.
 The values are averaged over 5 different runs for each field size value.
-When we use random code selection over a field of size $2^{16}$ or larger, we get good results: for a field size $2^{18}$ or higher we get almost 100\% success for all triplets.
-These are good results for a large realistic topology, such as Exodus, since almost 100\% success is achieved with much less bits than the 1500bytes of an IP packet.
+When we use random code selection over a field of size $2^{16}$ or larger, we get good results: for a field of size $2^{18}$ or larger, we get almost 100\% success for all triplets.
+These are good results for a large realistic topology such as Exodus, since almost 100\% success is achieved with much less bits than the 1500 bytes of an IP packet.
 Random assignment of coefficients over a set of prime numbers leads to success probability above 98\% when we use up to prime 907 and field size $2^{18}$ for the linear operations.